A Review of "How to Get What You Want and Want What You Have," by John Gray

 I promise I will do better and promise I will never hurt you again.

 I love you and have always loved you.
 I want you to know that you are lovable and are not to blame for anything I did.
 You are loved and you were always loved.
 I want you to enjoy life because you deserve a happy life filled with love and joy.
 I love you.

-From the list below choose the emotion you are feeling that is causing your block and then explore the next three emotions down the list.
+From the list below choose the emotion you are feeling that is causing your block to fully enjoying life and then explore the next three emotions down the list.
 I started from the top of the list with anger and then explored the emotion of sadness, fear and sorrow.

-You do not have to show the letter to who it is addressed to.
-You could destroy the letter or if you feel that you share it then share it.
+By writing the feelings letter we become aware of how we really feel and why we feel the way we do.
+We can voice that pain through the feelings letter without fear of anyone reading the letter.
+No one needs to read the letter.
+You do not have to show the letter to whoever it is addressed to.
+You could destroy the letter or, if you feel that you share then share it.
 I could not share my letter with my mum because she died of an alcohol related illness when I was aged 11.
-She left me feeling confused and hurt which affected all the relationships I had with others for many years.

 Before finding this book I could not imagine feeling any better than I did which was not good.
 Once I started processing my inner pain I felt a sense of relief.
 I was able to feel calmer and more positive about life.
 I learnt that the key to developing much needed inner peace was to first become aware of my negative emotions and then to let them go, As I let go of the negative emotions I felt free to focus on more positive experiences in my life,